 Perhaps the most transparent and honest set of cans you will find.
-The bass is clear and precise, but doesn’t really hit as hard as some would like.
-Just be aware of your sound source before passing judgement on the headphones themselves.
-Also a good amp is highly beneficial, if not mandatory to bring out the best in these.
+The bass is clear and precise but doesn’t really hit as hard as some would like.
+Just be aware of your sound source before passing judgment on the headphones themselves.
+Also, a good amp is highly beneficial, if not mandatory to bring out the best in these.

 A quick note: the DT880 Pro’s have a coiled cable and a tighter fit.
 The DT880 Premiums have a straight cable and a looser, arguably more comfy fit.
 There’s also roughly a $100 difference.

-- high end may be a bit exaggerated to some
+The high end may be a bit exaggerated to some.

 It is important to know that for 250 Ohm and up, an amp is highly recommended.
 You may be able to get away with not using one for 250 Ohm impedance, but then again you’d be doing yourself a disservice by purchasing a headphone of this caliber.